Master of Arts in Economics and Entrepreneurship for Educators

 The Opportunity to Influence K-12 Economic Education

-MAEEE students are working educators who put what they are learning to immediate use in their own classrooms and greater educational communities.
-Not only do they benefit from CEEE resources but they are also immediately connected to a network of educators, from whom they can draw on-going inspiration and support.
+The MAEEE is specifically designed for educators who have demonstrated leadership potential.
+These professionals put what they are learning in the program to immediate use in their own classrooms and greater educational communities.
+They are equipped with both a solid foundation in economic theory and a set of strategies and methods for teaching economics, entrepreneurship and personal finance.
+Not only do students benefit from CEEE resources but they are also immediately connected to a network of educators, from whom they can draw on-going inspiration and support.

-Our most successful graduates are influencing far-reaching educational policy, authoring curriculum that is being used locally, nationally and internationally, and conducting research that is changing the face of related instruction throughout the world.
+Our graduates are master teachers who serve as agents of change in their own regions.
+Some of them are influencing far-reaching educational policy, authoring curriculum that is being used locally, nationally and internationally, and conducting research that is changing the face of related instruction throughout the world.

 At the program’s core are two on-campus, four-week summer sessions.

-Two online preparation assignments support this summer session course content, as do a number of meetings with top scholars, successful entrepreneurs and representatives from Federal Reserve Banks and national think tanks.
+During the summer sessions, course content is reinforced by meetings with top scholars and representatives from Federal Reserve Banks and national think tanks.

 The M.A. in Economics and Entrepreneurship for Educators degree requires 30 credit hours of graduate work, 18 of which are taken on campus.